by Alan Isaac

 A description of the dissertation process is difficult to provide.
 Each dissertation and dissertation writer is different.
 Nevertheless, the following brief generalities may be useful.
 (I provide additional detail in another document.)

 After the approval of the proposal, the student pursues the proposed research.
 The student should regularly present written chapter drafts to the dissertation committee so that we can read, evaluate, and make suggestions.
-This process will continue for each chapter until I believe it is satisfactorily completed.
+This process will continue for each chapter until we believe it is satisfactorily completed.
 (Both here and throughout the process, you must consider the comments of all members of the dissertation committee.)

 When you have presented your completed project in written chapters to the satisfaction of the chair of your committee, you and your committee will set a date for a dissertation defense.
 At this time, your committee will consider the dissertation as a whole.
 At this point, if (and this could be a significant "if") you have followed our comments throughout the process, further comments usually will be few.